 This cake was a reader request from 2 different readers.
 When a reader requests cake, you don’t need to tell me twice.
 Thank you both for your patience, I know it’s been awhile.

-HEALTHY VEGAN LEMON CAKE
+OIL-FREE LEMON CAKE

 Unlike traditional lemon cakes that are filled with butter and white flour, this one is made with whole wheat pastry flour (my favorite flour ever) and brown rice flour for the perfect texture, natural sweetener like maple syrup (except the glaze) and applesauce and fresh lemon juice instead of oil.
 Don’t worry though, it is still every bit as delicious.